Anywidget Front-End Module (AFM)

 };

-The bridge provides an idiomatic hook for model state (useModelState) and createRender function wraps a React component to adhere to the AFM specification.
+The bridge provides an idiomatic hook for model state (useModelState); createRender wraps a React component so it adheres to the AFM specification.

-By maintaining this separation between frameworks and the core specification, we ensure that AFM remains flexible, future-proof, and aligned with the long-term evolution of web standards.
+By keeping framework support outside the core specification, AFM stays flexible, future-proof, and aligned with the long-term evolution of web standards.